 GDPR AND DPA NOTICE

-If you are an individual located in the EEA or the UK, or these regulations apply to you otherwise, you have several rights regarding your Personal Data, including:
+If you are an individual located in the EEA, or these regulations apply to you otherwise, you have several rights regarding your Personal Data, including:

 - Right to request access to your Personal Data.